qwerfd2/pianista-server/README.md

 A local server for mobile rhythm game `Pianista`, implemented using `starlette`.

-This project is for game preservation purposes only.
-Therefore, it is the author `qwerfd2`'s policy to only release them after the game's official server has shut down and no adiquate offline support has been provided to the players.
+~~This project is for game preservation purposes only.
+Therefore, it is the author `qwerfd2`'s policy to only release them after the game's official server has shut down and no adiquate offline support has been provided to the players.~~

-For redundancy sake, various trusted members from the game community should be invited to test, or at least posess, the repository to eliminate single point of failure.
+~~For redundancy sake, various trusted members from the game community should be invited to test, or at least posess, the repository to eliminate single point of failure.~~

-It is the `author`'s expectation that these members do not use this repo to harm the game developer or reap personal gains from this work.
+~~It is the `author`'s expectation that these members do not use this repo to harm the game developer or reap personal gains from this work.~~

+I've decided to release it early for the following reasons.

+1) The developer is dead.
+It no longer exists.

+2) No support is available from them.
+Email goes unanswered, ios app delisted for months.

+3) No one cares about this game - I do my research on the game community during and after development, and this game in particular is all but dead.

+For these reasons, I deem the impact of releasing this early minimal.

 ## Setup:

 Sites to proxy: `https://pianista-cdn.pianista.io`

-Simply install official `apk` and set up proxy.
+Simply install official `apk` and set up proxy using charles or similar app.

 Modify `config.env` to local IP:port.

 Install all dependencies, run `python 11000.py`.

+If you wish to direct connect (trusted SSL required):

-(client has `build` textAsset in `570e46b0868640144a2e9beacd712c93` but https is enforced)
+client has `build` textAsset in `570e46b0868640144a2e9beacd712c93` containing server url.

 ## Features that are supported